icopy-site/awesome-cn/docs/awesome/awesome-transit.md

 - [MBTA tile-server](https://github.com/mbta/tile-server) - Scripts to create a Docker container that encapsulates all the elements necessary to develop map tiles for use on MBTA.com
 - [Cadê Meu Busão](https://tarifazerobh.org/cade-meu-busao/) - Realtime tracking transit buses from Belo Horizonte, Brazil.
 Open-source on [GitHub](https://github.com/tarifazero/monitoramento).
 - [Tiramisu Transit](https://github.com/CMU-RERC-APT/tiramisu3-pr) - An adaptive mobile transit app that shows real-time bus arrival information developed and deployed by Carnegie Mellon University.
 No longer maintained.
+- [OsmAnd](https://wiki.openstreetmap.org/wiki/OsmAnd) - OsmAnd is a GPS Navigation and map application that runs on many Android and iOS smartphones and tablets, featuring optional offline maps and turn by...

 #### Web Apps (closed source)
 - [TransitScreen](http://transitscreen.com/) - Custom realtime displays of all local transportation choices